-The proposed Project would guide physical transformation and improvement of facilities and operations of Zoo.
-The Vision Plan would serve as the blueprint for transformation and modernization of the Zoo over the next 20 years.
-The Vision Plan's proposed infrastructure and animal facility improvements prioritize animal welfare, conservation, sustainability, and community engagement.
-The Vision Plan also addresses operational deficiencies at the Zoo, including the quality and extent of animal habitat within exhibits such as the current lion exhibit area.
-The Vision Plan also addresses the currently constrained visitor circulation system and missing linkages between animal facilities, and a limited range of visitor-serving facilities.
-The Vision Plan would guide comprehensive animal facility improvements and capital projects to upgrade Zoo facilities and circulation to ultimately create a transformational zoo for the City, including expansion of the current elephant area by approximately 200 percent.
+The Alternative 1.5 Project as described in the 2022 Vision Plan would guide physical transformation and improvement of facilities and operations of Zoo.
+The 2022 Vision Plan would serve as the blueprint for transformation and modernization of the Zoo over the next 20 years.
+The 2022 Vision Plan's proposed infrastructure and animal facility improvements prioritize animal welfare, conservation, sustainability, and community engagement.
+The 2022 Vision Plan also addresses operational deficiencies at the Zoo, including the quality and extent of animal habitat within exhibits such as the current lion exhibit area.
+The 2022 Vision Plan also addresses the currently constrained visitor circulation system and missing linkages between animal facilities, and a limited range of visitor-serving facilities.
+The 2022 Vision Plan would guide comprehensive animal facility improvements and capital projects to upgrade Zoo facilities and circulation to ultimately create a transformational zoo for the City, including expansion of the current elephant area by approximately 200 percent.

-2.4 DISCRETIONARY ACTION
+2.4 ACTIONS AND APPROVALS

-An EIR is a public document used by a public agency to analyze the significant environmental effects of a proposed Project, to identify alternatives, and to disclose possible ways to reduce or avoid environmental damage (CEQA Guidelines, Section 15121).
+An EIR is a public document used by a public agency to analyze the significant environmental effects of a proposed project, to identify alternatives, and to disclose possible ways to reduce or avoid environmental damage (CEQA Guidelines, Section 15121).
 As an informational document, an EIR does not recommend for or against approving a project.
 The main purpose of an EIR is to inform governmental decision makers and the public about potential environmental impacts of the project.

-The EIR prepared for the Vision Plan Project will be used by the City, as the lead agency under CEQA, in making decisions with regard to the adoption of the proposed Project and the subsequent construction and development of the proposed Project, described above.
-Various permits and approvals would be required in order to approve and implement the proposed Project.
+The EIR prepared for the Vision Plan Project will be used by the City, as the lead agency under CEQA, in making decisions with regard to the adoption of the Alternative 1.5 Project and the subsequent construction and development of the Alternative 1.5 Project, described above.
+Various permits and approvals would be required in order to approve and implement the Alternative 1.5 Project.
 These may include but may not be limited to, the following: